8 Insider Tips for Teaching English in Costa Rica

 A comprehensive guide to everything you need to know about teaching English in Costa Rica.

-Costa Rica’s magnificent coasts, lush rainforests and exotic wildlife attract an increasing number of foreigners looking for a tropical retreat.
-From zip lining…to whitewater rafting… to surfing, Costa Rica boasts a thriving tourism industry that is largely dependent upon locals who possess English language skills.
-As a result, foreigners interested in teaching English are flocking to this small Latin American country for its beauty, safety and economic stability.
+Costa Rica’s magnificent coasts, lush rainforests, and exotic wildlife make it one of the hottest destinations for people looking to teach English abroad.
+From zip-lining to whitewater rafting to surfing, Costa Rica boasts a thriving tourism industry largely dependent upon locals who possess English language skills.
+As a result, travelers interested in teaching English abroad are flocking to this small Latin American country for its beauty, safety, and economic stability.

 Teaching in Costa Rica is a fun and exhilarating experience but it can also be a lot of work.
 Here are 8 tips for finding, securing, and succeeding at the right teaching job in Costa Rica!

 The majority of teaching jobs in Costa Rica are located in the Central Valley, which is home to the capital city of San Jose.
 Halfway between the Pacific and Caribbean shores, about 75% of the population resides in this area.
 While jobs in the Central Valley are plentiful, opportunities outside the city, especially along the coasts, are limited.

 Individuals can inquire and apply for jobs in Costa Rica from their home country, but it is much easier to secure a teaching position if you are in Costa Rica.
 Skype interviews may be increasing in popularity, but many schools still prefer an in-person meeting and tend to arrange interviews within a few days of receiving applications.
 Teachers are hired year-round, but peak hiring times are in December/January and again in June/July.